|Writing a Successful Grant Proposal; Essential Tips and Best Practices|

-- NEW: Students may receive a total of two GSA graduate student grants in their entire academic career, regardless of what program currently enrolled in.
+- Students may receive a total of two GSA graduate student grants in their entire academic career, regardless of what program currently enrolled in.

 2015 Graduate Student Research Grant Recipients

 - Results will be sent via email in mid April and award checks will be mailed by the end of April.

-- Please read all instructions before starting your on-line application.
+- Please read all information before starting your on-line application.

 - Appraisal forms are due Wednesday, 3 February 2016, 5:00 PM (MST).

-- One appraisal is required with each application which must come from the primary advisor.
+- One appraisal from the primary advisor is required with each application.
 Advisors do not have to be members of GSA or come from the same institution as the applicant.